Massachusetts Institute of Technology: Faculty and staff

-As of 2025, MIT had 1,090 faculty members.
-Faculty are responsible for lecturing classes, for advising both graduate and undergraduate students, and for sitting on academic committees, as well as for conducting original research.
-Between 1964 and 2009 a total of seventeen faculty and staff members affiliated with MIT won Nobel Prizes (thirteen of them in the latter 25 years).
-As of October 2020, 37 MIT faculty members, past or present, have won Nobel Prizes, the majority in Economics or Physics.

-As of October 2013, current faculty and teaching staff included 67 Guggenheim Fellows, 6 Fulbright Scholars, and 22 MacArthur Fellows.
+MIT's faculty count reached 1,000 in 1983 and has stayed near that level in the years since.
+Faculty are responsible for lecturing classes, for conducting original research, for advising both graduate and undergraduate students, and for sitting on academic committees.
+As of May 2026, MIT identifies 41 faculty members, past or present, as Nobel Prize recipients, the majority in Economics or Physics.
+Faculty and teaching staff included 55 Guggenheim Fellows, 27 MacArthur Fellows, and 5 John Bates Clark medalists.
 Faculty members who have made extraordinary contributions to their research field as well as the MIT community are granted appointments as Institute Professors for the remainder of their tenures.
-Susan Hockfield, a molecular neurobiologist, served as MIT's president from 2004 to 2012.
-She was the first woman to hold the post.

 MIT faculty members have often been recruited to lead other colleges and universities.
 Founding faculty-member Charles W. Eliot became president of Harvard University in 1869, a post he would hold for 40 years, during which he had influence both on American higher education and on secondary education.
-MIT alumnus and faculty member George Ellery Hale played a central role in the development of the California Institute of Technology (Caltech), and other faculty members have been key founders of Franklin W. Olin College of Engineering in nearby Needham, Massachusetts.
+George Ellery Hale played a central role in the development of the California Institute of Technology (Caltech), and other faculty members have been key founders of the nearby Olin College of Engineering.

-As of 2014 former provost Robert A. Brown served as president of Boston University; former provost Mark Wrighton is chancellor of Washington University in St. Louis; former associate provost Alice Gast is president of Lehigh University; and former professor Suh Nam-pyo is president of KAIST.
-Former dean of the School of Science Robert J. Birgeneau was the chancellor of the University of California, Berkeley (2004–2013); former professor John Maeda was president of Rhode Island School of Design (RISD, 2008–2013); former professor David Baltimore was president of Caltech (1997–2006); and MIT alumnus and former assistant professor Hans Mark served as chancellor of the University of Texas system (1984–1992).